crmcclain/MOBS_OPEN/README.md

 References are provided in both plain text (*Size\_Data\_Reference\_Plain.txt*) and RIS formats (*Size\_Data\_Reference\_RIS.txt*).

-The current database contains 85,204 unique species (AphiaIDs).
 Most species are represented by a single row, however, some have more than one row, thus more than one size measurement.

 ### Updating taxonomy from WoRMS
 Taxonomy is in constant flux and synonomies are continuously being added to WoRMS.
 If you would like to pull the most recent taxonomy from WoRMS, you may do so using the six files named *mobs.pt1.csv*, *mobs.pt2.csv*, etc. These files have the same columns as *data\_all\_112224.csv*, except they do not have those related taxonomy (e.g., scientificName, phylum).